-A funnel is a great way to get leads for your business and is still one of the best ways to grow your online presence
+A content marketing funnel is a great way to get leads for your business and content marketing is still one of the best ways to grow your online presence

 Lead generation is another important aspect of content marketing.
 Without lead generation, you’re really just publishing and promoting content, hoping that people are going to buy or sign up for your products!